-Download and print our free Olympic Memory Book template.
-Follow the included assembly instructions and then let your kids color and fill it in.
+Download and print our free Olympic Time Capsule template, which includes a Memory Book that your kiddos can color and fill in.

 I think a time capsule is usually buried, but I’m planning to just stick our Olympic Time Capsule at the back of my closet for safekeeping.
 I can’t wait to open it up again in four years!

 - Inspirational Easter Table Setting Ideas & Free Printable Pack

 - How to Clean Pennies So They Really Shine + Free Printable

 - Easy Nail Polish Gift Idea for Friends

 - Free Printable Thanksgiving Pie Tags

 - Super Dad Father’s Day Candy Bar Wrap